 till today’s young artists.

-The easiest way to get there from The Post Hostel is to take bus 66 from Shivtai Israel street,
+The easiest way to get there from The Post Hostel in Jerusalem is to take bus 66 from Shivtai Israel street,

 on the other side of Safra Square-City Hall Square, all the way to Israel Museum.